 So, how do we improve Health ROI when it comes to Medicare Star ratings?

-At Revel, we’ve developed a methodology for calculating the ROI of improvements to individual health engagement campaigns.
-This provides invaluable input to our clients’ strategies as they determine which measures can make the most impact on their overall Star ratings.
+Develop a methodology for calculating the ROI of improvements to individual health engagement campaigns.
+This provides invaluable input to healthcare organizations’ strategies as they determine which measures can make the most impact on their overall Star ratings.

 Obviously, Center for Medicaid and Medicare Services (CMS) data provides the foundation for any ROI analysis on individual health engagement programs.
 We know that overall Star ratings are important, as they determine the amount of reimbursement.
 But diving deep to identify the individual programs where improvements will contribute significantly to the overall rating is the best place to begin.